Teacher Bios

 Through Frog Hollow, Becca draws on her own passion for writing as well as over twenty years teaching in a wide range of educational settings.
 Before founding Frog Hollow in 2011, she taught poetry in elementary school classrooms, tutored high school English, taught preschool at Stanford’s renowned Bing Preschool, led environmental education projects, assisted on college field studies courses at the Sierra Institute, and taught college composition at the University of Montana.
 From 2000 – 2012 she also ran Summer Winds Day Camp, an arts and nature camp in Snoqualmie.
 At Summer Winds, she created a camp curriculum that combined arts, music, nature studies, games, storytelling, farming education, and history.
 Becca loves working with writing students of all levels and learning styles to spark their excitement for writing and belief in their own voices.

-Sawyer Mickle (Thursday Core Class Teacher)
+Michelle Mickle (Thursday Core Class Teacher)